-Prof. Berendsen will be remember as a great scientist and a kind and generous person.
-I do not remember seen him getting irritated by anyone during group meeting, or in the famous joint BIOMOS meeting in Burg Arras (Germany) with the group of his historical collaborator Prof. Wilfred van Gunstern from the ETH in Zurich.
-He could give you sharp criticism without let you feel an idiot but instead trying to help to solve your problem with insightfully suggestions.
-When I was working with him in Groningen, I remember that having meeting with him it was like going to have a good harvest of ideas: he was always ready to give you the best grapes but it was up to you get good wine out of it.
+Prof. Berendsen will be remembered as a great scientist and a kind and generous person.
+I do not remember seeing him getting irritated by anyone during a group meeting or in the famous joint BIOMOS meeting in Burg Arras (Germany) with the group of his historical collaborator Prof. Wilfred van Gunsteren, from the ETH in Zurich.
+He could give you sharp criticism without letting you feel like an idiot but instead try to help to solve your problem with insightful suggestions.
+When I was working with him in Groningen, I remember that meeting with him was like going to have a good harvest of ideas: he was always ready to give you the best grapes, but it was up to you to get good wine out of it.

-Prof. van Gunsteren in a essay dedicated to his 85 birthday recall the contribution given by Herman to the establishment of the computer simulation of biological system .
-All started with the CECAM conference in Paris organized by Herman in 1976, gathering together 20 scientists, two of them awarded in 2013 with the Nobel prize in Chemistry for their contribution to the field of computer simulations of biological system.
+Prof. van Gunsteren in an essay dedicated to his 85 birthday, recall the contribution given by Herman to the establishment of the computer simulation of the biological system .
+It all started with the CECAM conference in Paris organized by Herman in 1976, gathering together 20 scientists, two of them awarded in 2013 with the Nobel Prize in Chemistry for their contribution to the field of computer simulations of a biological system.